breatheco-de/content/src/content/lesson/how-to-use-github-codespaces.md

 ---
 description: >-
-  Learn how to use GitHub Codespaces for cloud coding environments.
-Discover the benefits, setup, and tips to enhance your coding experience today!
+  Learn how to use GitHub Codespaces for cloud coding!
+Discover its benefits, setup tips, and enhance your coding experience today!
 ---
 Modern companies no longer allow developers to work on their local computers; they use provisioning tools.
 Codespaces is GitHub's proposal for provisioning coding environments.

 > **In plain English**: Codespaces is a technology that creates, *in a matter of seconds*, computers and coding environments in the cloud, ready to be used by software developers.